1 Minster Gates and 38 High Petergate

 1 Minster Gates and 38 High Petergate is a historic building in the city centre of York, England.

 The building was constructed in about 1500, at one of the most prestigious locations in the city, the junction of High Petergate and Minster Gates.
 It was originally a three-storey timber-framed, jettied house, with a fourth storey added in the late 16th century.
 In the late 18th century, the facades on both streets were rebuilt in brick.
 In 1801, the house was split into two properties, and the ground floor was converted into retail space, with shop windows added.
 This work was probably undertaken for John Wolstenholme, who ran a bookshop out of the building, and a statue of Minerva survives at the corner of the building, constructed to advertise his business.
 Its restoration was funded by York Civic Trust.
 The building has been Grade II* listed since 1954.

 1 Minster Gates is occupied by Shared Earth, an ethical trade shop founded in 1986.
-It employs prisoners nearing the end of their sentences, but was in the news in 2024 after one ex-offender employed by the business stole £17,000 of its money.
+It employs prisoners nearing the end of their sentences, but was in the news in 2024 after one ex-offender employed by the business stole £17,000 from the business.
 Since 1976, 38 High Petergate has been the Japanese Print Shop, selling Japanese woodblock prints.